 When InstructionInformation is used with no code in one or both occurrences of InstructionForCreditorAgent, the information is translated to /ACC/.
 Up to 2 occurrences of InstructionForCreditorAgent is allowed.

-Information from InstructionForCreditorAgent is translated following the priority : /ACC/, /PHONEBEN/, /TELEBEN/
+Information from InstructionForCreditorAgent is translated following the priority : /ACC/, /PHONBEN/, /TELEBEN/

 Purpose (ISO code or Proprietary) is translated to Field 72 with code word /PURP/.
 Only one occurrence is allowed.